Matematikoi/query-generator/README.md

 # Example Full run

-We follow a small example for explaining these steps.
-We invite the reader to run `pixi run main --help` to get documentation of the existing endpoints and to run `pixi run main {endpoint} --help` to get documentation of each endpoint.
+We provide a small example for explaining the main steps of database and query generation:
 1. Generate Database (only TPCDS and TPCH are currently supported)
 1. Make histograms (column statistics) of the generated database in step 1
 1. Generate join queries using the database and the histograms of the previous steps.